 - 2Remove the pedals by turning the bolt counter-clockwise using an allen key or spanner, repeat with opposite pedal.
 This is needed to avoid pedals pushing through the cardboard in transit.

-Tip – Use a freezer bag or plastic pouch to keep pedals, bolts and other small objects safe.
+Tip: Use a freezer bag or plastic pouch to keep pedals, bolts and other small objects together.